-Our current study in multimedia forensics is supported by the U.S.
+Our study in multimedia forensics has been sponsored by the

 We briefly introduce our project by showing some examples as